pmjones/request-interop-interface/README.md

 # RequestInterop Interface Package

-This package provides interoperable interfaces for reading server-side request values, in order to reduce the global mutable state problems that exist with PHP superglobals.
+This package provides interoperable interfaces for encapsulating readable server-side request values, in order to reduce the global mutable state problems that exist with PHP superglobals.
 It reflects and refines the common practices of over a dozen different userland projects.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][].

 ## Interfaces

 **The interfaces define readable properties, not getter methods.** PHP superglobals are presented as variables and not as functions; using properties instead of methods maintains symmetry with the language.
-In addition, using things like array access and null-coalesce against a property looks more typically idiomatic in PHP than with a getter method; it is the difference between `$request->query['foo'] ?? 'bar'` and `$request->getQuery()['foo'] ?? 'bar'`.
+In addition, using things like array access and null-coalesce against a property looks more typically idiomatic in PHP than with a getter method; it is the difference between `$request->query['foo'] ?? 'bar'` and `$request->getQuery()['foo'] ?? 'bar'` or `$request->query->get('foo', 'bar')`.

-**The interfaces define property hooks for `get` but not `set`.** The intent is to guarantee only the readability of implementations; guarantees of writability are outside the scope of this package.
+**The interfaces define property hooks for `get` but not `set`.** The interfaces guarantees only the readability; writability is outside the scope of this package.

 ### _Request_